How Sabrina Bolivar's grandmother saved her from Al-Arqam, she's now urging everyone to stop supporting GISB

 "My dad had passed away and I am lucky because my grandmother was educated and she could see the abuse that was happening.

-Sabrina said her mother, who was only 22 then, was influenced to join Al-Arqam as she was “lurus” (straightforward) when it came to issues related to religion and marry a member of the group.
+Sabrina said her mother, who was only 22 then, was influenced to join Al-Arqam as she was "lurus" (naive) when it came to issues related to religion and marrying a member of the group.

-"They told my mother that 22 is a good age to get married, the Ustazah told my mother and forced her to marry a Ustaz (male religious teacher) from the group.
+"They told my mother that 22 is a good age to get married, the ustazah told my mother and forced her to marry an ustaz (male religious teacher) from the group.

-"My naive mother told my grandmother, and she thought it something positive because marriage is always something good... and that is how my mother married his first husband," she said, while revealing the unethical marriage practices within the group.
+"My naive mother told my grandmother, and she thought it was something positive because marriage is always something good... and that is how my mother married her first husband," she said, revealing the unethical marriage practices within the group.

 "That's two traumas there; first, her first marriage only lasted for about six months and second trauma, not knowing that she was getting into a polygamous marriage and being bullied by the older wives.

-“The third trauma followed after she gave birth to me, she had post-partum depression and has it until today,” she said, adding that her “duties” in the marriage and within the group was forced to care for all the children in the house.
+"The third trauma followed after she gave birth to me.
+My mother suffered from postpartum depression and still struggles with it to this day," she said adding that her mother's "duties" in the marriage and within the group included being forced to care for all the children in the house.

-She revealed the “trick” the cult did to her mother where they just wanted to bind her into the group thus when she was “passed” on to her next husband she did not need her family’s consent as a divorced woman no longer required it for the next nuptials.
+Sabrina also revealed the "trick" the cult used on her mother, which was to trap her within the group, thus, when her mother was "passed" on to her next husband, she did not need her family’s consent, as a divorced woman no longer required it for remarriage.

 @sabbybolivar on her TikTok video with